 It’s simple — framework agreements save time!
 This is especially true for relatively simple, frequently repeated purchases, such as stationery.

-Some suppliers that are on a framework agreement may never win work arising from that framework.
-While it may not guarantee success, being on a public sector framework will show others within your industry that your business is taken seriously by public sector bodies and could help your business to win work elsewhere.
+However, while it may not guarantee success, being on a public sector procurement framework will show others within your industry that your business is taken seriously by public bodies, like the UK government, and could help your business to win work elsewhere.

-Suppliers can only join framework agreements when a new framework is being established.
+Suppliers can only join public sector framework agreements when a new framework is being established.
 It is therefore important that you are aware of the contract notice that advertises that a new framework is being set up and subsequent deadline dates as soon as it is released.